-Once a medical condition is enclosed, it is then passed on to the relevant departments in order to make further adjustments to students course of study and welfare facilities at the school.
+Once a medical condition is disclosed, it is then passed on to the relevant departments in order to make further adjustments to student’s course of study and welfare facilities at the college.
 Disclosure of such information is treated with the utmost sensitivity and confidentiality and will only share with the teachers of the students’ class and the welfare officer.
 Students with a medical condition will be easily identified on the system and the register of that class.
-Director of Studies will also inform other parties involved in the welfare of the student such First Aid Providers and Fire Marshals.
+Director of Studies will also inform other parties involved in the welfare of the student such as First Aid Providers and Fire Marshals.

 The intent of the Policy:

 The aim of this policy is to outline certain strategies and procedures when making alternative adjustments to the curriculum based on students’ needs.

 BSMI has adopted the following procedures for some of the medical conditions listed below:

 1) Dyslexia is a common learning difficulty that can cause problems with reading, writing and spelling.
 When a student is identified as having dyslexia, the Admissions person passes this information onto the Director of Studies or the Senior Teacher who then speaks to the teachers of the students informing them about their learning needs.
 The senior teacher at BSMI has CPD training in Dyslexia who also provides further training for other teachers at BSMI through INSET sessions.

 2) EBD (Emotional and Behavioural Difficulties) refers to a condition in which students may display the following characteristic: